joelrivard/test/content/georeferencing-maps/index.md

 ## Adding the Georeferencer GDAL plug-in

-To do the georeferencing, we’ll need to add the Georeferencer GDAL plug-in to QGIS.
+To do the georeferencing, we’ll need to add the Georeferencer GDAL plug-in tool to QGIS.

 ![Add GDAL plug-in](http://drive.google.com/uc?export=view&id=18iDKdghtqlukP5bKBpDhsIckD_62JDb-)